I've used Java, C++, C#, GML, TI Basic, Lua, Python, JavaScript, HTML, and CSS

 off.
 I found the free server systems used by Roblox Studio to be slow and unreliable.
 I am also not a fan of the

 audience a roblox games would get, that being an audience of young children.
+Because of the legal situation of

 One thing I really liked about Lua in Roblox is the fact that variables can reference functions, and functions can